SidOfc/sidneyliebrand.io/data/blog/converting-gif-to-web-safe-video-formats-using-ffmpeg.md

        -vf "scale=trunc(iw/2)*2:trunc(ih/2)*2" file.mp4
 ~~~

-This will output a .mp4 file that is [widely supported](https://caniuse.com/?search=mp4 "View caniuse.com mp4 support")
-in all browsers except Opera Mini.
 Let's also cover the options for this one:

 - `-i`: Specifies the _input file_, in this case `file.gif`.
 - `-movflags`: For web video we can specify `+faststart` to allow the video to start playing before the download is complete.